-It is noted that $V_DR_D$ is not normal in $U.$ In the proof of Theorem \ref{main_thm}, although all inductions from $V_DR_D$ to $U$ are irreducible, Clifford correspondence can not be applied.
+Notice that $V_DR_D$ is not normal in $U$.
+In the proof of Theorem \ref{main_thm}, although all inductions from $V_DR_D$ to $U$ are irreducible, Clifford correspondence can not be applied.
 The technique of a sequence of inductions from $M_j$ to $M_{j+1}\subset N_U(M_j)$ has been used to control distinct induced characters.

-Since $V_D$ is normal in $V_DR_D$ and $V_DR_D/V_D\cong R_D/(V_D\cap R_D),$ by Theorem \ref{main_thm} and Lemma \ref{sub_lemma} (iii), we only need to decompose ${\lam_D|_{V_D\cap R_D}}^{R_D}$ instead of decomposing the supercharacter $\xi_{D,\phi}={\lam_D}^U.$ Hence, all work is restricted to a pattern subgroup of $U_k(q)$ where $k=|D|<n.$
+Since $V_D$ is normal in $V_DR_D$ and $V_DR_D/V_D\cong R_D/(V_D\cap R_D)$, by Theorem \ref{main_thm} and Lemma \ref{sub_lemma} (iii), we only need to decompose ${\lam_D|_{V_D\cap R_D}}^{R_D}$ instead of decomposing the supercharacter $\xi_{D,\phi}=\lam_D^U$.
+Hence, all work is restricted to a pattern subgroup of $U_k(q)$ where $k=|D|<n$.